jorgeacosta19/Venelusos_WebSite/README.md

 # venelusos

-Is a Website created for the project @venelusos.
+Is a Website created for the group Venelusos based in Portugal.
 Venelusos with more than 33k followers on instagram is trying to hit bigger in the market with the webpage.

 The page is online at www.venelusos.net